googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

     `git subtree pull --prefix=lang https://github.com/googlefonts/lang.git main`

     Once the main branch from the submodule is pulled, you will need to commit and push in a new branch upstream.
-Label the PR appropriately <mark class=grey>Axis Registry</mark> or <mark class=grey>Lang</mark> so it gets sorted correclty in the Traffic Jam board.
+Label the PR appropriately <mark class=grey>Axis Registry</mark> or <mark class=grey>Lang</mark> so it gets sorted correctly in the Traffic Jam board.

     **Important:** When merging a pull request in the google/fonts repo which contains a subtree pull, merge it using the "Create a merge commit" button and not the "Squash and merge" button.
 If we squash and merge, the subtree's history is squashed into a single commit which will cause merge conflicts for the next person who has to do a subtree pull.